 b.
 New York, NY, 1928

-Marcus participated in the avant-garde art world of downtown New York, showing her paintings and staging happenings at the Delancey Street Museum, which was founded and run by artists Red Grooms, Jay Milder, and Bob Thompson.
+Marcus was a central figure in the avant-garde art world of downtown New York.
+By 1954, she was a friend and collaborator of Allan Kaprow’s.
+The younger artist Red Grooms invited her to be part of the artist cooperative, the Delancey Street Museum, along with founding members Jay Milder and Bob Thompson.
+There, she performed a “Happening” and showed her painting in the late 1950s.
 In addition to her intimate involvement with this venue, Marcus showed her work throughout the 1950s and 60s at other now fabled galleries such as the Stable Gallery and March Gallery.
 Through the 1960s and 70s she had solo exhibitions at Graham Gallery, ACA, Zabriskie, and Terry Dintenfass Gallery.

 Marcus’s works are in several public collections including the Hirshhorn Museum and Sculpture Garden, the Philadelphia Museum of Art, and the Whitney Museum of American Art.